Yield Optimizer Stack Adapt

 5 Reasons You Need to Ride on the Texas State Railroad

 From the billowing smoke of a vintage locomotive to watching the world leisurely pass by through a glass window, there’s nothing quite like the romance of train travel.
 Once upon a time, it was the primary way people got around the Lone Star State.
-Although you won’t find this in most places today, you can still experience this when you ride the rails with the Texas State Railroad.
+Although you won’t find this in most places today, you can still experience it when you ride the rails with the Texas State Railroad.

 The "Official Railroad of Texas," the Texas State Railroad provides spectacular sojourns through beautiful East Texas on a 25-mile route between Palestine and Rusk.
 Kick back for a soothing journey that recalls the simpler times of a bygone era.
 Fun for riders of all ages, the Texas State Railroad is one of the top things to do in East Texas.
 Read on to find out why you should climb aboard the Texas State Railroad.

 Tour Texas Tip: Ride the rails to your next birthday party or wedding with the Texas State Railroad.
-Its depot in Rusk is home to a historic Catholic chapel, clubhouse with a full-service kitchen, and a lakeside pavilion with plenty of space for celebrations large and small.
+Its depot in Rusk is home to a historic Catholic chapel, a clubhouse with a full-service kitchen, and a lakeside pavilion with plenty of space for celebrations large and small.

 Once the train rolls into town, you’ll have an hour to stretch your legs and enjoy lunch before your trip back to where you started.
 What better time to see something you may have missed earlier in the day?